dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-overview.md

 ## Adding Dapr to a Kubernetes deployment

-Deploying and running a Dapr enabled application into your Kubernetes cluster is a simple as adding a few annotations to the deployment schemes.
+Deploying and running a Dapr enabled application into your Kubernetes deployment is a simple as adding a few annotations to the deployment schemes.
 To give your service an `id` and `port` known to Dapr, turn on tracing through configuration and launch the Dapr sidecar container, you annotate your Kubernetes deployment like this.
+For more information check  [dapr annotations]({{< ref kubernetes-annotations.md >}})

 ```yml
   annotations: